hrz8/gokomodo-challenge/README.md

 ### Run Locally 🏃

-This command below will compiling the `Golang` to binary file at the first and run the binary right after that.
+This command below will compiling the `main.go` and all used packaged into binary file at the first and run the binary right after that.

 ```bash
 $ make run
 ```

-It will running in the localhost with the `3000` port given `http://host:{RESTFUL_PORT}`.
+It will running in the localhost with the `3000` port given `http://localhost:3000`.

 ### Debugging 🕵️‍♂️